In school, you'll often learn that graphic design is all about making things look pretty.

 Environmental graphic design embraces elements from multiple disciplines in order to connect people to the places they visit.
 This may sound idyllic, but by combining graphic, architectural, interior, landscape, and industrial design, environmental graphic designers are able to enhance a person’s experience.
 Improvements are typically done by making the environment more memorable, informative, or easier to navigate.

 Wayfinding, which includes signage or visual cues to indicate where people are and where they should be going, is the core purpose of environmental design.
-However, its uses go beyond that– such as acting as a communicator for organizations to tell a story or relay a meaningful message to visitors.
+However, its uses go beyond that, such as acting as a communicator for organizations to tell a story or relay a meaningful message to visitors.

-Associate Designer – Associate designers for environmental design are entry-level graphic designers.
+Associate designer: Associate designers for environmental design are entry-level graphic designers.
 This position is a great place for recent graduates to get their feet wet in the world of environmental design.

-Draftsman – Drafters work to convert the designs that associate designers, architects, and engineers into drawings.
+Draftsman: Drafters work to convert the designs that associate designers, architects, and engineers into drawings.
 This job becomes a little more technical than the typical graphic design job and requires specialization in architectural, electrical, or mechanical drafting.

 Publication design traditionally refers to print medium– such as books, magazines, newspapers, etc. However, like many other subsets of graphic design, technological advances have led to new opportunities for its potential use.

-Layout Artists – A layout artist is responsible for designing the structure of images and texts in a format that is pleasing to the eye, primarily for printed media.
+Layout artists: A layout artist is responsible for designing the structure of images and texts in a format that is pleasing to the eye, primarily for printed media.
 This includes magazines, posters, books, and brochures.

-DTP Artist – DTP (desktop publishing) artists are responsible for translating the designs of illustrators and art directors into a digital format in preparation for print or online publication.
+DTP artist: DTP (desktop publishing) artists are responsible for translating the designs of illustrators and art directors into a digital format in preparation for print or online publication.
 Typically, DTP artists are skilled in multiple design and desktop publishing software programs.

 Motion design is the generation of pieces of digital graphics, which create the illusion of motion or rotation.
 You can find traditional uses of motion design the opening of movies, television shows or news productions.
-Today, examples of motion design are found across all digital platforms, such as in GIFs, apps, website design, etc.
+Today, examples of motion design are found across all digital platforms, such as in GIFs, apps, website design, and more.

 Within the last ten years, motion design has increased in popularity as our society continues to digitize.
 Technological advancements have given designers the opportunity to explore the value that this medium has to offer.
 Be sure to stay on top of the latest design trends to keep one step ahead of the competition.

-Motion graphics designer – These designers are trained in traditional graphic design and integrate other elements into their existing knowledge of design.
+Motion graphics designer: These designers are trained in traditional graphic design and integrate other elements into their existing knowledge of design.
 They may also come from a background of filmmaking or video production with the ability to use animation to enhance stagnant graphics.

 Corporate design is utilized by organizations to express the relationship between a brand and its audience.
 The visual elements of a brand identity act as the company’s face for communicating its tone, personality, and essence.
 Intangible elements such as color, shapes, and imagery all elicit certain feelings for an audience and dictate how a consumer perceives the brand.

-Brand Identity Designer – When a company is just getting on its feet, visual representation of their products and services are essential in order to relate to an audience, no matter who that audience may be.
+Brand identity designer: When a company is just getting on its feet, visual representation of their products and services are essential in order to relate to an audience, no matter who that audience may be.
 Brand identity designers may work within an advertising agency to make sure that a client has a sturdy visual brand identity by updating the logo, typography, color palette, and assets.

-Logo Designer – The responsibilities are right there in the title.
+Logo designer: The responsibilities are right there in the title.
 A logo designer is responsible for going through the logo design process with a client and ultimately delivering a logo that aligns with the brand.
 Logo designers often work for advertising agencies but can also work as freelancers.

 Page layout, choosing images, and deciding on the best typography for a website are all part of web design.
 Web design ties closely with UI design and UX design, which aims to create an interface that balances aesthetic appeal on the front end page with optimal usability.

 When you look on the shelves of any retailer, grocery store, etc., nearly every item comes in some sort of packaging.
 While this packaging serves as protection for merchandise, companies also recognize the opportunity that product packaging design presents.

 Retail, makeup, and food packaging design are just a few of the countless industries where this style of design is a valuable marketing tool.
 Effective packaging design has the ability to give a product “shelf impact,” which can greatly boost sales for a company.
-For packaging designers, this means it is crucial to have a keen understanding of not only graphic design but also successful product marketing tactics.
+For packaging designers, this means it is crucial to have a keen understanding of not only graphic design, but also successful product marketing tactics.

 With a better understanding of where your graphic design skills can take you, it's not a bad idea to start taking a look at what opportunities are out there for you.
 Becoming a graphic designer in any of these areas is an unparalleled opportunity to leave your mark on the world.